hphelion/documentation/devplatform/workbook/helloworld/helloworld.java.md

 This builds the application with Maven.
 It will create the *hello-world-java-1.0.war* file within the target directory.

 ##Deploy the Application
 Use the Helion client to deploy your app to Helion Development Platform.
-If you have Eclipse installed, you have the option to use the [deployment plugin](/helion/devplatform/eclipse/).
+If you have Eclipse installed, you have the option to [use the plugin](/helion/devplatform/eclipse/) to deploy.

 1. Open the [Helion command-line interface (CLI)](/als/v1/user/reference/client-ref/)
 2. Ensure that you are logged in to your desired environment.  <br>If you are not, execute `helion login`